BiomedicalMachineLearning/DeepHis2Exp/README.md

 * Identification of predictable genes from the In-Domain training results and corresponding gene enrichment analysis.

 * Downstream task analysis to evaluate the useness of predicted gene expression.

 Note: Benchmarking model performance on In-Domain datasets are using the default parameters from the original papers.
 All benchmarking models applied `reinhard` color normalization to reduce the variation in the color space.
-For fairly comparison, we apply the early stopping for all models.
+For fairly comparison on unseen dataset and saving computational resources, we apply the early stopping for all models.

 ## Prerequisites

 List any prerequisites or dependencies that users need to have installed or set up before using the pipeline.

-The `environment.yml` contains the required dependencies for the conda environment.
+The `DeepHis2Exp.yml` contains the required dependencies for the conda environment.
 If you can not install via `yml` file, you can run the commands below.
-All models are implemented by `pytorch`, so the you need to install pytorch according to your device.
+All models were implemented by `pytorch`, so the you need to install pytorch according to your device.

 ```
+pip install scanpy
 pip install squidpy
 pip install torchstain
 pip install lightning